-Men Women Shirts/Tops • Acceptable shirts/tops include: short or long-sleeved collared shirts, such as polo style, oxford style, dress shirts, turtlenecks (preferably worn with sport coat or jacket), and sweaters (pullover and cardigan style).
-All shirts are to be tucked in unless it's a sweater or cardigan. • Acceptable shirts/tops include: collared or uncollared, pullover or button style.
+Men Women Shirts/Tops Acceptable shirts/tops include: short or long-sleeved collared shirts, such as polo style, oxford style, dress shirts, turtlenecks (preferably worn with sport coat or jacket), and sweaters (pullover and cardigan style).
 All shirts are to be tucked in unless it's a sweater or cardigan.
+Acceptable shirts/tops include: collared or uncollared, pullover or button style.
+All shirts are to be tucked in unless it's a sweater or cardigan.
 Sleeveless or cap- sleeved shirts/tops are not considered professional and as such, should only be worn under a jacket or a shirt-jacket at all times.
 Pants Acceptable pants include: tailored dress slacks or business casual Acceptable pants/skirts/dresses include: tailored or business casual pants, pant sets, and business pant suits.
 May wear capri pants when worn as a part of a suit or a coordinated outfit and must extend at least to mid-calf.
 Skirts should be of a modest, professional length, falling at or just above the knee.
-Footwear Acceptable footwear includes: dress shoes or casual shoes, such • Acceptable footwear includes: dress shoes or pumps, leather-like,
+Footwear Acceptable footwear includes: dress shoes or casual shoes, such as leather-like, suede or loafer styles, and boots.
+Sandals should not be worn to work.
+Acceptable footwear includes: dress shoes or pumps, leather-like, suede or loafer style shoes, boots, closed-toed shoes or closed-toed slide styles, open-toed shoes/sandals with a dress appearance and dress heel.